 Before presenting our demand model, modelling of competition and vertical relationships between manufacturers and retailers is presented.
 Given the structure of the bottled water industry and the retail industry in France, several oligopoly models with different vertical relationships are considered.
-More precisely, it is shown how each supply model can be solved to obtain an expression for both the retailer's and manufacturer's price-cost margins as a function of demand side parameters.
-Then using estimates of a differentiated products demand model, these price-cost margins can be estimated empirically and it will be shown how these competing scenarios can be tested.
+More precisely, using a particular game form (as in Rey and Vergé (2004) and Berto Villas-Boas (2007)) that will be detailed below, it is shown how each supply model can be solved to obtain an expression for both the retailer's and manufacturer's price-cost margins as a function of demand side parameters and the structure of the industry.
+Then using estimates of a differentiated products demand model, these price-cost margins can be estimated empirically and it will be shown how these competing scenarios can be tested in the next section.
 A similar methodology has already been used for double marginalization scenarios considered below by Sudhir (2001) or Brenkers and Verboven (2006) or Berto Villas-Boas (2007) but none of the papers in this literature have addressed the particular case of competition in two part tariffs using the recent theoretical insights of Rey and Vergé (2004).

 Notations will be as follows.
 There are J differentiated products defined by the brandretailer couple corresponding to J' national brands and J - J' private labels.
 It is assumed there are R retailers competing in the retail market and F manufacturers competing in the wholesale market.
 S_r denotes the set of products sold by retailer r and G_f the set of products produced by firm f.
 In the following we successively present the different oligopoly models to be studied.
-Remark that the set of products and their ownership will be considered as being exogenous to our model, such that all ownership matrices defined are exogenous.
+Note that the set of products and their ownership will be considered as being exogenous to our model, such that all ownership matrices defined are exogenous.
 A next step in this research would be to endogenize the set of products, brand ownership by manufacturers and the retailers choice of brand variety.